 \subsection{Extreme Communication Compression}

 Transformer attention requires global context aggregation, which poses a communication bottleneck when the input tokens are partitioned across devices.
-In detail, the self-attention layers must use information from all tokens in the sequence, including those stored on other devices, to compute attention for each local token.
+In detail, the self-attention layers must use all tokens in the sequence, including those stored on other devices, to compute attention for each local token.
 As a result, each Transformer block must perform an all-to-all exchange of embeddings across devices, leading to significant communication overhead.
 For example, if the input tokens are evenly partitioned across $N$ devices, with each holding $T/N$ tokens, then transmitting full-precision embeddings requires sending $T/N \times D \times r$ bits per device per block, where $D$ is the hidden dimension and $r$ is the precision (e.g., float32).
 Such overhead becomes prohibitive under realistic bandwidth constraints.

-\textbf{Mixed-Precision Attention.} To address this challenge, we propose to leverage both full-precision and compressed token representations during attention computation.
-Specifically, each device computes full-precision attention among its local tokens, and approximates attention interactions with non-local tokens (i.e., those stored on other devices) using vector-quantized embeddings.
+\textbf{Mixed-Precision Attention.} To address this challenge, we propose to use both full-precision and compressed token representations during attention computation.
+Each device computes full-precision attention among its local tokens, and approximates attention interactions with non-local tokens, i.e., those stored on other devices, using vector-quantized embeddings.
 Only the low-bit indices of the vector-quantized embeddings are transmitted between devices.

-Formally, for each local query $\mathbf{q}$, we compute attention over a mixed set of key and value pairs, full-precision representations from local tokens and vector-quantized representations from non-local tokens.
-Therefore, the attention map is computed as:
+Formally, for each local query $\mathbf{q}$, we compute attention over a mixed set of key and value pairs, full-precision representations from local tokens and vector-quantized ones from non-local tokens.
+Then the attention map is computed as:

 where $\hat{\mathbf{K}}$ and $\hat{\mathbf{V}}$ are derived from the vector-quantized embeddings $\hat{\mathbf{X}}$ via linear projections.
-The operator $\mid$ denotes row-wise concatenation.
+The operator $\mid$ denotes row-wise concatenation, and $\sigma$ represents softmax operation.
 During the training stage, the attention mask $\mathbf{M}$ ensures that full-precision interactions are only applied between local tokens, while interactions with non-local tokens use their compressed counterparts.

 \textbf{Vector-Quantized Non-Local Tokens.} The non-local compressed embeddings $\hat{\mathbf{X}}$ in Mixed-Precision Attention are produced by a vector quantization (VQ) module.
 Prior to transmission, each token embedding $\mathbf{X}$ is quantized by a codebook to an index $i$ via nearest-neighbor lookup.
 Since the codebook is shared across devices for each Transformer block, the receiving device can reconstruct $\hat{\mathbf{X}}$ using only the transmitted index $i$.
 This reduces the per-token communication cost from $rD$ bits to $\log_2 K$ bits, where $K$ is the codebook size, resulting in a compression ratio of $2457.6\times$ when $r=32$, $D=768$, and $K=1024$.